zaixrx/syn/README.md

 # Syn Programming Language

-syn (the spelling of the letter 'س' in arabic) is a hobby programming language
+sen (c in arabic) is a hobby programming language

 # Resources